 MEEN works with young people to help their voices be heard on climate change and to support them in taking positive action.
 To do this we create opportunities for intergenerational learning with the aim of enabling school Eco Teams to share their learning and ideas on climate change with adults, whether with school staff, parents, grandparents or the general public.
-We also support them in taking actions such as tree planting or through devising ways to reduce their school's carbon footprint.
+We also support them in taking actions such as tree planting, energy saving or other methods to reduce their school's carbon footprint.

 2020 - 2021 Youth Action on Climate Change

 Working with three high schools and three primary schools MEEN is currently working on a project called Youth Action on Climate Change.

 2018 - 2020 Climate Change and Social Action

 MEEN worked with several high school and primary school eco teams in Manchester facilitating social action on climate change.

 St Peter's High school pupils ran an event all about climate change for pupils from St Richard's Primary; planted trees in the school grounds; contributed to MEEN's Intergenerational Climate Change Conference; set up and ran an energy monitoring system in school; ran a Carbon Classroom in the University of Manchester Student's Union; ran a session on teaching climate change for trainee teachers at Manchester Institute of Education whilst also giving a key note speech at their conference and ran a workshop for Manchester City Council's Youth Summit on climate change .
 For the full case study click here.